-Every parent goes through times when the pressures of being a parent can feel overwhelming.
-You can be a positive role model to your kids by practicing self-control techniques and relaxation methods.
-Get in touch with the source of your stress and your body's physical symptoms.
-Ask for help when you need it, and take advantage of the support resources available to you.
-Keep parenting stress from getting the best of you by taking time to focus on what is important.
+Every parent feels some pressure to be the "perfect" role model.
+While it is impossible to be perfect, you can be a positive influence on your kids by practicing self-control techniques and relaxation methods.
+Learn to identify the source of your stress by tuning into your body's physical symptoms.
+Ask for help when you need it, and take advantage of support resources available to you.
+Ultimately, you can keep parenting stress from getting the best of you by learning more about what triggers your stress and how to implement calming techniques into your life.